andelli/subnet_to_ip/README.md

 # Subnets to IP Addresses
-List Up IP Address based on Subnet List
+List IP Addresses from Subnets